rod-101/botoph/README.md

-## I created an educational platform for Filipino voters.
+## In response to widespread uninformed voting in the Philippines, I created a simple educational platform for Filipino voters.

 ### The user (voter) can:
 1. create an account.